Monetra/monetra_magento2/README.md

 - **Credit Card Types**: The credit card types that will be accepted by this payment method.

-- **Credit Card Verification**: If "Yes", payment form will include field for card verification value (CVV), which will be sent to the Monetra server along with the other payment fields to generate the ticket (CVV will not be sent to your Magento server).
+- **Credit Card Verification**: If "Yes", payment form will include a field for card verification value (CVV), which will be sent to the Monetra server along with the other payment fields to generate the ticket (CVV will not be sent to your Magento server).

 - **Sort Order**: Determines where this payment method will appear in relation to other payment methods on the checkout page.
 For example, if the sort order for this method is set to 1, and the sort order for another payment method is set to 2, this one will appear above the other one on the list of payment method options.